OpusVL/FB11-Demo/README.md

 ## Docker

 The docker setup by default stores your postgres data in the directory `pgdata`.
-You can override this in your override file simply by providing a new value for the `volumes` array.
 We use a volume so that if you have to recreate this container, you don't lose all the stuff you've done within the app.
+You can override this in your override file simply by providing a new value for the `volumes` array, like in the example overrides file.